gitkraken/git-integration-for-jira-self-managed-docs/git-integration-for-jira-self-managed/Deep-Linking-to-the-GitKraken-Git-client-gij-self-managed.md

 <b style='background-color:#EAE5FE; padding:1px 5px; color:#412C92; border-radius:3px; margin: 0 5px; font-size: small;'>NEW FEATURE</b>
 <br>

-## Feature

-We've added the ability to deep link from repositories, commits, branches, and tags throughout the Git Integration for Jira app into the [GitKraken client](https://www.gitkraken.com).
-Deep linking allows you to quickly move between Jira and your Git source code.
-GitKraken supports deep linking into Git Integration for Jira as well.
-To learn more about this feature - see [GitKraken Integrations: Git Integration for Jira](https://support.gitkraken.com/integrations/git-integration-for-jira/).

 ## Video guide

 <div class='embed-container' style='padding-bottom: 67.08%'>